 the test is deployed, a person is taking a call on their cell phone.

 3) If apps are running, you may not receive the audible alert.

-5) It’spossible you may have turned off the WEA notification on your cell phone.
-Todetermine if the alert is on or off, you could try (based on the version ofyour phone):
+determine if the alert is on or off, you could try (based on the version of

 · Launch the Settings app on your iPhone.
 Tap on Notification Center and scroll all the way to the bottom.
 Under the Government Alerts section, toggle the AMBER Alerts or Government Alerts option on or off to enable or disable them.